-- Folder: Precipitation Module TC-PRISMA - File name: P_11_Interfacial_energy_function.tcu
+- Folder: Precipitation Module TC-PRISMA - File name: P_11 Interfacial_energy_function.tcu

 Many of our Graphical Mode examples have video tutorials, which you can access in a variety of ways.
-When in Thermo-Calc, from the menu select Help → Video Tutorials, or you can go to the website or our YouTube channel.
+When in Thermo-Calc, from the menu select Help → Video Tutorials, or from the main My Project window, click Video Tutorials.
+Alternately, you can go to the website or our YouTube channel.